 Dr. Rick Fromm is a surgeon with a Dalton medical practice.
 He is a graduate of Dalton High School and completed his undergraduate work at the University of Georgia.
 He earned his medical degree from the Medical College of Georgia, and completed his surgical training at ETSU James H. Quillen College of Medicine.
-Dr. Fromm is married and has two children that have graduated from Dalton High School and one child currently attending Dalton Public Schools.
-Dr. Fromm began his third term in office in January 2012.
+Dr. Fromm is married and has three children who have graduated from Dalton High School.
+Dr. Fromm began his fourth term in office in January 2016.

 Tulley Johnson, Treasurer

 Tulley Johnson recently retired from the United States Postal Service and is an active member of the Dalton community.
 He has served in leadership positions in a variety of community organizations including the Dalton Recreation Commission, the Family Crisis Center, Boy Scouts, Dalton Education Foundation, and many others.
 Mr. Johnson is a graduate of Dalton High School and Georgia State University.
 He is married and his children are graduates of Dalton High School.
 Mr. Johnson began his fifth term in office in January 2016.